datarockets/career/jobs/frontend/senior-frontend-developer.md

 - Salary: up to 5000USD, gross per month.
 - You will work with a team of developers (3-5 people) on the current project developing new features.
 - Usually, our projects last for about 1.5-2 years (but it could be more/less).
 Our developers don't work on more than 1 project at a time.
-- For development we usually use Kanban or similar process in Trello, Pivotal or Jira, communicate in Slack channels and via Zoom calls, and store documentation in Notion.
+- For development, we usually use Kanban or similar processes, communicate in Slack channels and via Zoom calls, and store documentation in Notion.
 We also use Holacracy for organizational governance.
 - Apart from working on projects we will encourage you to gain and share knowledge, discuss your personal development and contribute to company's activities.
 - You'll have colleagues all around the globe, variety of channels in Slack like #animal-therapy, #cooking, #ihateremotework and remote team spirit.